SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 As soon as a conflict arises, time is frozen, and the group decides the order in which the participants of the combat will act.

-To do this, each participant rolls on a D6, and adds the *speed value*.
+To do this, each participant rolls on a D6, and adds the *Quickness value*.
+Here also the rule of *Exploding Dice* applies.
 The participant with the highest score starts the combat, all others follow in the order of their scores.

 If two participants have the same result, the *Quickness* value decides first, and if this is also identical, the *Deftness* value.